protomaps/PMTiles/spec/v3/spec.md

 ## 3 Header

 The Header has a length of 127 bytes and is always at the start of the archive.
-It includes the most important meta data and everything needed to decode the rest of the PMTiles archive properly.
+It includes the most important metadata and everything needed to decode the rest of the PMTiles archive properly.

 ### 3.1 Overview
 ```